 You can use Battle.net Item Restoration to recover sold, destroyed, or disenchanted items.
 In most cases, you’ll receive the restoration in your in-game mailbox immediately.

-If you can’t find a toy item, heirloom item, or a raw crafting material, be sure to check your collections tab before you use item restoration.
+If you can’t find a toy or heirloom item, check your collections tab before you use item restoration.
 To recover a deleted character, use character undelete in-game.

 Note: If items were sold, destroyed, or disenchanted during a recent compromise, please submit a ticket.

-If you have an active World of Warcraft account in good standing (not locked or banned), you may use item restoration once every 30 days.
+If you have an active World of Warcraft account in good standing (not locked or banned), you can use item restoration once every 30 days.

 You can’t use item restoration to recover items lost through trade, crafting, and use.
 If you're trying to recover a stackable item, you'll need to contact us for assistance.
 For all other items, if it's not on the list, it's not available for restoration.
 Restored items cannot be traded.